Snapshots from Team Rynkeby's trip to Paris 2019 - new snapshots every day.

 Team Rynkeby donated their profits to the children's cancer unit at Odense University Hospital.
 A tradition was born!

-Today's Team Rynkeby comprises 1,700 cyclists and 450 volunteers, divided into 44 local teams in Denmark, Sweden, Finland, Norway, the Faroe Islands and Iceland.
+Today, Team Rynkeby comprises 2,250 cyclists and 360 volunteers, divided into 65 local teams from Denmark, Sweden, Finland, Norway, the Faroe Islands, Germany, Switzerland and Belgium.

 Team members are selected from thousands of applicants, who have completed the application form on the Team Rynkeby website.

-For almost a whole year participants must not only prepare themselves for the 1,200 kilometre trip to Paris but they are also obliged to do what they can to raise money for children with cancer and their families.
+Throughout most of the year, not only must members be prepared to cycle the 1,200-kilometre trip to Paris, they are also obliged to do what they can to raise money for children with critical illnesses.